Andrews-Projects/Security-Operations-Center/Network monitoring with Nagios/README.md

 ping:packet size 65500 is too large.
 Maximum is 65467,So I tried to reduce its size to 60000.Ping flooding didnt work.But it was fun

-# Set-up is complete,Nagios has been set-up,2 servers are up and have been connected to it,communication has been established.
+### Set-up is complete,Nagios has been set-up,2 servers are up and have been connected to it,communication has been established.

+# This is is for Nagios implementation.